For Expat Residents & Tourists

 /driving-in-costa-rica/

-A visa is a stamp you get in your passport upon entering Costa Rica, typically allowing a 180-day stay for citizens of countries like the U.S., Canada, the EU, and Australia.
+Entry Visa: A stamp you get in your passport upon entering Costa Rica, typically allowing a 180-day stay for citizens of countries such as the U.S., Canada, the EU, and Australia.
 Don’t overstay your visa, as it could delay future entries.

-Legal residency (often confused with a visa) – is for those who plan to stay in Costa Rica for more than 180 days a year.
+Legal Residency: (MOST COMMONLY CONFUSED AS A VISA) is for those who plan to stay in Costa Rica for more than 180 days a year.
 It has to be applied for.
 Once approved, you’ll receive a DIMEX card (not a cedula) as proof of residency.

 5) Importation of household goods and vehicles: